-For either the centralized or distributed case, we assume that there are n modules called moving parts, n modules called operators, and some modules composing the computer system.
-The actions of the complete system, exclusive of any internal actions of the computer system, are REQUEST(i), GRANT(i) and FINISH(i), for $0 \le i \le n-1$ .
+For either the centralized or distributed case, we assume that there are n modules called moving parts, n modules called operators, plus some modules comprising the computer system.
+The actions of the complete system, exclusive of any internal actions of the computer system, are REQUEST(i), GRANT(i) and FINISH(i), for $0 \le i \le n-1$.
 Each operator(i) has input action GRANT(i) and output action REQUEST(i).
-Each movingpart(i) has input action GRANT(i) and output action FINISH(i).
-The computer system has input action REQUEST(i) for all i and output actions GRANT(i) for all i.
-See Fig. 1.
+Each movingpart(i) has input action GRANT(i) and output action REQUEST(i).
+The computer system has input actions REQUEST(i) for all i and output actions GRANT(i) for all i.
+See Figure 1.

 Let movingpart(i) be a particular timed automaton with the given signature, having a state consisting of one component, GRANTED, a Boolean variable, initially false.
-The state transitions of movingpart(i) are as follows:

-''' GRANT(i)
+GRANT(i) Effect: